Aarav-Khanna/aarav-khanna.github.io/about.md

 ### What I do now

-I'm currently a Cornell CS Major and an Incoming Software Engineer at Chicago Trading Company.
+I'm currently a Cornell CS Major and open-source developer.
 At Cornell, my coursework and research have enabled me to build a strong foundation in computer science theory while applying it to practical, real-world scenarios—ranging from creating intelligent web applications to designing scalable data platforms.

 ### Skills & Interests